krzy3chu/Avengers/README.md

 # Avengers
-Help Thor to catch all 6 infinity stones.
+Use your WSAD keys and help Thor to catch all 6 infinity stones.
+Find out what will happen if you click your mouse on one of stones.
+Watch out for enemies and save the world from Thanos.